21croissants/musings/ideal_project.md

 # Abstract

- I believe ["the People factor"](http://alistair.cockburn.us/Agile%2Bdevelopment%253A%2Bthe%2Bpeople%2Bfactor) (Allistair cockburn) is the most important success factor for a given project.
+- I believe ["the People factor"](http://alistair.cockburn.us/Agile%2Bdevelopment%253A%2Bthe%2Bpeople%2Bfactor) (Allistair cockburn) is the most important success factor for a given project.
+- Ethics really matter to me.
+What I do with computers must be worth doing:)
+- Agile practices - programming techniques & project managements tools - are key ingredients to succeed
+- Technologies.
+I am an early adopter and I fell in ♥ with ruby 6 years ago.
+I am still in.

 # People